rajeevpaudel1/sajha_samadhan/README.md

 ---

-## Join Us in Winning the Semi;Colon Hackathon!
+## Join Us in Winning the SEM;COLON Hackathon!

-**Sajha Samadhan** is more than just a platform it's a movement towards building stronger, more connected communities.
+**"Sajha Samadhan"** is more than just a platform it's a movement towards building stronger, more connected communities.
 By leveraging collaborative problem-solving, we aim to empower individuals to take action and make a difference in their neighborhoods.

 Your support and feedback are key to making this project a success.
-Whether you're a developer, mentor, or community leader, your contribution will help us refine Sajha Samadhan and take it to new heights.
+Whether you're a developer, mentor, or community leader, your contribution will help us refine "Sajha Samadhan" and take it to new heights.

 Together, we can transform the way communities solve problems and drive change.
-Lets bring home the victory at the **Semi;Colon Hackathon** and make Sajha Samadhan a tool for positive impact in communities everywhere!
+Let's bring home the victory at the **SEM;COLON Hackathon** and make "Sajha Samadhan" a tool for positive impact in communities everywhere!
-Were excited to have you join us on this journey.
-Lets win this together!
+We're excited to have you join us on this journey.

+Let's win this together! ✔✔

 ---